-Appealing Grades and Academic Grievances
+Appealing Grades

-Students who wish to appeal a final grade will first contact the course instructor.
-If the matter cannot be resolved through the instructor, the student may appeal in writing to the appropriate school dean or the Associate Provost.
-An Academic Grievance Committee may be convened to hear academic grievances concerning grades and other academic matters before a recommendation is made to the president for review by the president or his designee.
+Students who wish to appeal a final grade must first contact the course instructor.
+If the matter cannot be resolved through the instructor, the student may appeal in writing to the appropriate school dean.
+If resolution is not reached at that time, the student may appeal in writing to the Associate Provost.
+An Academic Grievance Committee may be convened to hear a grade appeal before a recommendation is made to the president for review by the president or his designee.

-Information concerning these procedures is available through the Associate Provost.
-Notice of intent to file a grievance must be made in writing to the appropriate school dean or provost within six weeks of receipt of the grade.
-Changes under this procedure will only be made during the term immediately following the term in which the disputed grade was given.
+Information concerning these procedures is available through the Associate Provost's Office.
+Notice of intent to file a grade appeal must be made in writing to the appropriate school dean or Associate Provost within six weeks of receipt of the grade.
+Changes under this procedure will be made only during the term immediately following the term in which the disputed grade was given.